LilacMeteorObservatory/MetDetPy/readme.md

 You can get the latest release version of MetDetPy [here](https://github.com/LilacMeteorObservatory/MetDetPy/releases).
 The release version are already packed and can run on common platforms (including Windows, macOS and Linux) respectively.
 Also, you can build it yourself with `pyinstaller` or `nuitka` (see [Package python codes to executables](#package-python-codes-to-executables)).

 Besides, MetDetPy works as the backend of the Meteor Master since version 1.2.0.
-Meteor Master is a video meteor detection software developed by [奔跑的龟斯](https://www.photohelper.cn), which has a well-established GUI, live streaming video support, convenient export function,  automatic running, etc. You can get the latest Meteor Master (Windows release version only now) from:
+Meteor Master is a video meteor detection software developed by [奔跑的龟斯](https://www.photohelper.cn), which has a well-established GUI, live streaming video support, convenient export function,  automatic running, etc. You can get the latest Meteor Master (Windows and macOS release version) from:

 * [Meteor Master Official Site](https://www.photohelper.cn/MeteorMaster)
 * [Baidu NetDisk](https://pan.baidu.com/s/1B-O8h4DT89y_u1_YKXKGhA) (Access Code: jz01)